nitsanavni/rotate/spec.md

     - Each hook’s output is logged to a corresponding file in the hooks directory (e.g., `.rotate/hooks/expire-open.sh.log`).

 ## User Interaction & Dynamic Updates

+- **Timer Process UX:**
+  - When the timer is started (`rotate start`), it runs as a separate, detached background process.
+The CLI does not block the terminal, and users can continue to use their shell as normal.
+  - Users can stop the timer with `rotate stop`, which will terminate the background process.

 - **Direct File Editing:**
   - Users can directly edit the rotation file to update names and positions.